zangjiucheng/rustvim/README.md

 ```

 ### Test Coverage
-- **Unit Tests**: Core functionality in buffer, terminal, input, and history modules
+- **Unit Tests**: Core functionality in buffer, terminal, input, history, and I/O modules
-- **Integration Tests**: Real module interactions and workflow testing
+- **Integration Tests**: Real module interactions and complete workflow testing
+- **File I/O Tests**: Newline preservation, file operations, and edge cases
+- **Command Tests**: Ex-command system with error handling and validation
+- **Search Tests**: Pattern matching, highlighting, and navigation
+- **History Tests**: Undo/redo system integrity and cursor restoration
-- **Manual Testing**: Interactive editing scenarios and edge cases
+- **Manual Testing**: Interactive editing scenarios and real-world usage
 - **Regression Testing**: Ensures new features don't break existing functionality

+Total: **45+ comprehensive tests** covering all functionality and edge cases.

 ## Contributing

-This is an educational project following a structured 30-day plan.
-Each day builds upon the previous implementation, adding specific features and improvements.
+This is a production-ready vim-like text editor that demonstrates modern Rust development practices.
+The codebase is well-structured and thoroughly tested, making it an excellent reference for:

+- Systems programming in Rust
+- Terminal application development
+- Text editor implementation
+- Modal editing systems
+- Clean architecture design

+Feel free to use, study, and extend this editor for your own projects or learning purposes.

 ## License